codewithmarko/landingPage-energyCompany/README.md

 2. Windstream (wind energy)
 3. Aquapure (hydro energy)

-All product models and textures have been meticulously crafted uv unwrapper using Blender, ensuring seamless integration into three.js.
+All product models and textures have been crafted and uv unwrapped using Blender, ensuring seamless integration into three.js.
 In addition to the page's modern design, I have incorporated simple animations and water shaders to enhance the water simulation experience.

 The design is optimized for following screen sizes: